manasm11/try_django_cef/django_rest_framework.md

 - [ ] To use all fields,
   - [ ] fields = '__all__'
 - [ ] likes = serializers.RelatedField(many=True, read_only=True) will return str(likes): checkout: https://stackoverflow.com/questions/24346701/django-rest-framework-primarykeyrelatedfield
+- [ ] set an attribute to the serializer, if you want to expand it.
 ```py
 # serializers.py